ThomasTheSpaceFox/T-IMG/README.md

 Terminal Image System
 (c) 2015 Thomas Leathers

-requires bash shell, bc, and sed.
+requires bash shell, grep, and sed.

 T-IMG is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by